Ductless Mini Split for Garage

 Carrier ductless air conditioners systems allow you to preserve the integrity of your home’s historic architecture without having to carve out spaces for ducts and vents.
 High wall units or under ceiling units can be installed directly to existing surfaces, eliminating the need to patch, plaster or paint.
 Or, for low-profile home comfort, console units can be installed into the wall itself without disrupting the formal décor of spaces like dining rooms.

 Older homes tend to be less energy efficient than newer ones.
 Carrier ductless heating and cooling systems can help offset the energy loss of an older home because they offer high-efficiency system options.
 With the flexibility of targeting one living space with a single-zone system, or several different spaces with a multi-zone system, you can save on utility bills by directing comfort to the areas that need it without wasting energy on areas that don’t.
+Learn about single vs 2-zone ductless mini splits.

-Carrier Ductless Heating and Cooling for Garage
+Carrier Ductless Mini Split AC for Garage

 Ductless heating and cooling for garage spaces or other rooms can allow you to make the best use of these often less used spaces.
 Carrier® ductless air conditioner systems can be easily integrated into any home, no matter the demands of the space.
-With endless ductless applications and configuration options, ductless mini split air conditioners and heat pumps work where traditional HVAC doesn’t, and they offer easy solutions for rooms without ductwork or with hot or cold spots, supplementing areas that conventional heating or cooling systems don’t adequately keep comfortable, like garage spaces.
+With endless ductless applications and configuration options, ductless mini split air conditioners and ductless mini split heat pumps work where traditional HVAC doesn’t, and they offer easy solutions for rooms without ductwork or with hot or cold spots, supplementing areas that conventional heating or cooling systems don’t adequately keep comfortable, like garage spaces.
 With smaller system sizing requirements and several ENERGY STAR® models available, a Carrier ductless system can help save big on heating and cooling bills as well.

 Carrier ductless mini split systems also allow for a long refrigerant line between outdoor condenser unit and indoor units, with only a small hole in the wall required to install a ductless AC.
 This allows more options for unobtrusive installation, so you can enjoy spending time outside on your deck or inside in your living room in peace and quiet.
 Click the following link to learn more details about how to install a mini split.